DaniMori/rproj-template/README.md

 ## Restoring the environment

 The reproducible environment created by `renv` must be restored to install all the packages this project needs to be built properly.
-In order to this, you will need to install package `renv` first:
+If `renv` does not initialize automatically (check the console for messages about this), you will need to manually install the package first:

 ``` r
 install.packages("renv")